Mr M Cartledge

 The aim of Key Stage 3 is to develop scientific knowledge and conceptual understanding through the specific disciplines of Biology, Chemistry and Physics.
 Throughout the key stage, they develop understanding of the nature, processes and methods of science through different types of science enquiries.
 This skill helps them to answer scientific questions about the world around them, which ensures they are then equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 Students are taught four topics of each science in Year 7 and 8 and two topics of each in Year 9.
 Students then progress to start GCSE Science in January of Year 9.

 Students study the AQA Science syllabus.
 The course builds on the concepts introduced during Key Stage 3, developing and inspiring future scientists whilst providing a good scientific grounding for future study.

 Students will either take ’Combined Science: Trilogy’ which is two science GCSEs that are an average of exam scores in Biology, Chemistry and Physics, or three separate science GCSEs if they are in the top set.
-Setting will be finalised during a mock exam in Year 10.
+Setting will be finalised using the end of year 9 science assessment.
 All students will be taught by three teachers specialising in Biology, Chemistry and Physics.

 Every student will take six exams in Year 11, two for each science, and students are required to complete a series of practical tasks through the teaching course.
 15% of the marks asked in the exam papers will draw upon and analyse the learning experiences of these practical tasks.
-This is a change from previous years.
-No longer is an ISA practical assessment which counts towards a final grade, which many older siblings will have completed as an extra exam.
 This is to ensure that all of the students have benefited from the learning opportunities of a number of core practical activities and is a requirement of the new specification.